zuiko21/minimOS/hard/sixtation.md

 and then ANDing that with both INK and PAPER codes results on which planes will take the _normal_ pattern (INK) and the _inverse_ pattern (PAPER).
 If more than a bit is set from those AND ops, the pattern may be set at once on all of them, thanks to the multiplane write feature.
+However, unaffected planes must be checked for.

 ### Palette